-As the old adage goes, "If it sounds too good to be true, it probably is."
-With the tax filing season up and running, it is easy to fall prey to the lure of return preparers who offer to reduce your tax liability significantly or promise that you will receive a large tax refund.
-Recognizing this as a problem, the Department of Justice and the Internal Revenue Service have issued news releases cautioning taxpayers to be wary of certain tax return preparers.
-The state of Michigan has also issued guidance on choosing a qualified return preparer.
-In addition, when facing a tax problem with the IRS or the state of Michigan, those warnings could be extended to firms offering "tax relief."
+With the filing season for 2019 tax returns up and running, it is easy to fall prey to the lure of return preparers who offer to reduce your tax liability significantly or promise that you will receive a large tax refund.
+Recognizing this as a continuing problem, the IRS has issued a news release cautioning taxpayers to be wary of certain tax return preparers.
+In addition, when facing a tax problem with the IRS, those warnings could be extended to firms offering tax relief.
+As the old adage goes, if it sounds too good to be true, it probably is.

 When selecting a tax return preparer, taxpayers should do their homework and choose wisely.
 Make sure the preparer has the proper credentials and qualifications.
 Be wary of preparers that promise large refunds or claim they can get larger refunds than other preparers.
 Be cautious of return preparers that base their fee on the amount of the refund you receive and/or require payment in cash only.
 Regardless of the tax preparer you choose, always review the tax return carefully before signing the return or the electronic filing form.
 Ask questions if something is not clear.
 And make sure that the preparer's PTIN is included on the return, the preparer has signed the return and the preparer has provided you with a copy of the return.